doceazedo/ssn/README.md

   - Fill in external sevice keys (like Discord, Turnstile and SendGrid)
   - Update the volume mount points to local paths

-For now™, you will need to build the containers and run on your server like so:
+For now™, you'll need to build the containers and run them on your server like so:

 ```bash
 chmod +x ./scripts/deploy.sh